rurban/safeclib/doc/libc-overview.md

 return the size of the resulting buffer.
 If the initial buffer is too small, you need to realloc and redo.

-## Caveat's for the various implementations regarding C11 Annex K/safec
+# C11 Annex K/safec caveats

-# snprintf, vsnprintf, snwprintf, vsnwprintf, tmpnam_s
+* snprintf, vsnprintf, snwprintf, vsnwprintf, tmpnam_s

   They are all considered unsafe.
 The 4 'n' truncating printf versions don't guarantee null-delimited destination buffers.

-`tmpnam_s` and `tmpnam` are racy.
+* `tmpnam_s` and `tmpnam` are racy.

-# Microsoft Windows/MINGW_HAS_SECURE_API
+## Microsoft Windows/MINGW_HAS_SECURE_API

 * `fopen_s`, `freopen_s` deviate in the API: restrict is missing.